ThorstenBeowulf/challenge1-website-refactor/README.md

 ## Licences

-This work is licenced under an MIT License
+This work is licenced under an MIT License.

-Non-original work may be subject to seperate licencing
+Non-original work may be subject to seperate licencing.

-All original work in this repository is Copyright (c) 2023 Thorsten
+All original work in this repository is Copyright (c) 2023 Thorsten.

-Content sourced from other repositories is the copyright of their respective authors
+Content sourced from other repositories is the copyright of their respective authors.